 - Ready to apply your knowledge and instrument a basic application in your preferred programming language?
 Go to the OpenTelemetry Masterclass.

-- Sign up for New Relic’s free tier and start sending your OpenTelemetry data today.
+- Sign up for a free New Relic account and start sending your OpenTelemetry data today.
 Your free account includes 100 GB/month of free data ingest, one free full-access user, and unlimited free basic users.

 The views expressed on this blog are those of the author and do not necessarily reflect the views of New Relic.
 Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by New Relic.
 Please join us exclusively at the Explorers Hub (discuss.newrelic.com) for questions and support related to this blog post.
 This blog may contain links to content on third-party sites.
 By providing such links, New Relic does not adopt, guarantee, approve or endorse the information, views or products available on such sites.